 Drinking coffee can help you live longer.

 Granted, there is such a thing as too much coffee.
 However, studies have found that drinking moderate amounts of the stuff may actually help you live longer.
-One 2018 JAMA study of around half-a-million British adults found that coffee drinkers had a slightly lower risk of death over a 10-year follow-up period than non-coffee drinkers.
+A 2018 JAMA study of around half a million British adults found that coffee drinkers had a slightly lower risk of death over a 10-year follow-up period than non-coffee drinkers.

 Surely, you're always kind to your waiter or waitress.
 But for those who need an extra nudge, January is "Be Kind To Food Servers Month."
 Any time you go out for a meal or even a few drinks during the first month of the year, you might want to consider leaving a tip that's even more generous than your usual 20 percent.
 And, of course, give 150 percent extra smiles!

 Every day of every month is the ideal time to enjoy joy, but August happens to be "Happiness Happens Month."
 It's the perfect opportunity to spend 31 days celebrating whatever it is that makes you happy.